Christal Halseth, LCSW

 Heather has been Northern Plains Children’s Advocacy Center since 2014.
 She supports children and their families through the investigation and prosecutorial process of child abuse.
 She assists caregivers in obtaining services, provides on-going support, and serves as a liaison between the families and multidisciplinary team members.

-Tricia has been employed with Northern Plains Children’s Advocacy Center since 2011.
-Tricia has received extensive skills training in the treatment of trauma to include Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Alternative for Families Cognitive Behavioral Therapy (AF-CBT), Eye Movement Desensitization Reprocessing (EMDR), and mindfulness.
-She is a Student of Healing Touch Level 3 and is currently completing her Doctorate in Social Work through Capella University.
+Dr. Baldwin has been employed with Northern Plains Children’s Advocacy Center since 2011.
+She has received extensive skills training in the treatment of trauma to include Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Eye Movement Desensitization Reprocessing (EMDR), and mindfulness.
+She is also a Healing Touch Practitioner.

 Colleen has been employed with Northern Plains Children’s Advocacy Center since 2014.
 She is responsible for screening calls, managing calendars, customer relations, grant writing, agency budgets, and fundraising activities.
 Colleen assists with coordinating staff professional development and provides assistance throughout the office where needed.